hweifluids/Py3DFTLE-Doc/_sources/1_requirements.rst.txt

 Quickstart
 -----------------

+After configurations of environment, you can run a very first demo to test the environment as well as the code, and learn how to use this toolbox for your own data towards new insights.
 An computation example coming with a set of our in-house downscaled Direct Navier-Stokes Simulation (DNS) data is provided, including :math:
 The dataset can be downloaded from `here <https://noting.noting>`__, and the case descriptions can be referred to paper ``I.P.``.